 To choose, just decide whether you prefer to dine early or late.
 Frequently, you can choose to enjoy dinner someplace other than the formal dining room, such as in an intimate restaurant that features Italian or Asian cuisine.
 More and more cruise lines are opening up their informal lido areas to evening dining, where the dress and dishes always are casual, and sometimes, you can even eat out under the stars.
 And a large number of ships offer romantic in-cabin dining.
 The choice is yours!
 If you want to ask or change your dining time just contact us.

 22. Is the food on a cruise ship good?

 Everything you’ve heard about cruise ship dining is true.
 At each meal, you’ll find a varied selection of entrees (appetizers, salads, soups, vegetables, and desserts, too), and each day the selection will be different.
 If you’ve ever wanted to experiment with a cuisine or try a dish, you can feel free to order more than one entrée or appetizer (or dessert!).
 But, just because your cruise ship offers plenty of delicious food, doesn’t mean you’ll come home out of shape.
 You can choose low-cal, spa, vegetarian or fitness menu selections that are just as tempting as the regular menu.
 Best of all, the one thing you’ll never see on a cruise ship menu is a price.
 Because the majority of your meals are included!

 23. Can I get a special diet meal on my cruise?

 Most ships can accommodate salt-free, low-carbohydrate, low cholesterol, diabetic, or other diet preferences.
 Look for the dietary options listed when you book your cruise online.
-If your choice is not available, please advise the Cruise Guru reservations team once you have booked your cruise.
+If your choice is not available, please contact us once you have booked your cruise.

 24. What about dining companions – can I sit with my spouse and friends only, or will I have tablemates?